jonburdon/calm-little-stars/README.md

 and aid navigation.

 The page starts with a hero image to elicit a positive emotional response.
 Information about classes is broken in to three sections to make it easier to digest.
+Times of classes are displayed as a list for the same reason.
 Icons are used to break up the text and make the layout more visually accessible.
 The rule of thirds is used once more to present the information on larger screens.

 The contact form is displayed without a photo background to reduce distractions and encourage the user to stay put and complete the form.